cisagov/ScubaGear/baselines/aad.md

 Phishing-resistant MFA SHALL be required for highly privileged roles.

 <!--Policy: MS.AAD.3.6v1; Criticality: SHALL -->
-- _Rationale:_ This is a backup security policy to help protect privileged access to the tenant if the conditional access policy which requires MFA for all users is disabled or misconfigured.
+- _Rationale:_ This is a backup security policy to help protect privileged access to the tenant if the conditional access policy, which requires MFA for all users, is disabled or misconfigured.
 - _Last modified:_ June 2023
 - _Note:_ Refer to the Highly Privileged Roles section at the top of this document for a reference list of roles considered highly privileged.